-All recreational anglers, including those not normally required to have a fishing license, and charter captains must obtain an Offshore Landing Permit to possess swordfish (see page 25 for
+All recreational anglers, including those not normally required to have a fishing license, and charter captains must obtain a Recreational Offshore Landing Permit to possess swordfish (see pages 7 & 25 for details).
+Anglers on a paid for-hire trip and anglers 15 years of age or younger are not required to have the permit.